allmaps/allmaps/packages/render/README.md

 #### setMapRemoveColorOptions

-Set the 'remove color options' of a map
+Set the remove color options of a map

 ##### Parameters